metaflow-ai/blog/tf-shape/Readme.md

 And now, you need to initialize the init_state cell `cell.zero_state(batch_size, tf.float32)` ...

 But what batch_size should be equal to, when you want it to be dynamic ?
-TensorFlow allows different type here, if you open the inner code you will find:
+TensorFlow allows different types here, if you open the inner code you will find:
 ```python
 Args:
       batch_size: int, float, or unit Tensor representing the batch size.